SangVinya/ror_blog/README.md

 Simple blog.
 Contains:

-- controllers for posts and comments
+- controllers for posts, comments, users and sessions

-- post and comment models with validations and 'has-many'-connection
+- post, comment, user models

-- views with representation of posts and comments; partials with forms
+- views

-- simple authentication
+- reqistration, sessions

 - setted bootstrap (but not using yet)